acg/iocopy/talk/slides/tcpforward-problem-2.md

 * it's written in Perl
 * it should be written in C
-* even better, rewrite it in the unix factoring tradition
-* small, generic program
+* even better: rewrite as a small, generic unix program
+* reuse other programs
+* less is more!